Canardoux/flutter_sound/doc/pages/guides/guides_streams.md

 ## Notes :

-{% include note.html content="Floating Point PCM data is not yet supported on Android and Web.
-It is actually only implemented on iOS." %}
+{% include note.html content="Floating Point PCM data is not yet supported on Android.
+It is actually only implemented on iOS and Web." %}

-{% include note.html content="Non interleaved PCM data is not yet supported on Android and Web.
+{% include note.html content="interleaved Int16 PCM data is not yet supported on Web.
 It is actually only implemented on iOS." %}

-{% include note.html content="Non interleaved Int16 PCM data is not yet supported on iOS.
-It is only implemented with codec.pcmFloat32." %}
+{% include note.html content="Non interleaved Int16 PCM data is not yet supported on iOS and web." %}

 {% include note.html content="Note: This functionnality needs, at least, an Android SDK &gt;= 21.
 This new functionnality works better with Android minSdk &gt;= 23, because previous SDK was not able to do UNBLOCKING `write`." %}